 These reading teachers work with adults and other students whose reading skills are below the level needed for productive involvement in the labor force or for further education.
 Some remedial reading teachers work in public high schools, preparing students who have fallen behind their peers to succeed in their classes, pass achievement tests or graduation exams.
 Other remedial teachers work with adults, some of whom might be studying for their General Educational Development (GED) diploma or preparing to go back to school after a long break.

-The BLS expects average job growth for adult literacy and GED teachers from 2014 through 2024.
-The BLS reported a median income for adult literacy and high school equivalency diploma teachers of $50,280 per year as of 2015.
+The BLS expects a 10% decline in job opportunities for adult literacy and GED teachers from 2019 through 2029.
+The BLS reported a median income for adult literacy and high school equivalency diploma teachers of $55,350 per year as of 2020.

 The International Reading Association recommends that teachers who hold a reading specialist degree become more involved in leadership roles, giving teachers and parents someone to turn to as a resource.
 One way to fulfill this role is as an instructional coordinator.
 According to the BLS, an instructional coordinator plays an active part in developing curriculum, overseeing teacher training and selecting course material.

-The BLS expects job growth for all instructional coordinators to expand at an average rate between 2014 and 2024 to meet the need for instructional development and support for teachers.
-The BLS' data shows a median annual salary of $62,270 for instructional coordinators in 2015.
+The BLS expects job growth for all instructional coordinators to expand at a faster than average rate between 2019 and 2029 to meet the need for instructional development and support for teachers.
+The BLS data shows a median annual salary of $66,970 for instructional coordinators in 2020.